-Mr. Diaz is a Director of Altria East Land Inc., Citicore Holdings Investment Inc., Citicore Power Inc., MWM Terminals, Inc., Megawide One Mobility Corporation (formerly "Citicore Infrastructure Holdings, Inc."), Citicore-Megawide Consortium, Inc., and Citicore Renewable Energy Corporation.
-Also, he serves as Director and Treasurer of Cebu2World Development, Inc.

-Mr. Diaz was previously President and Chief Operating Officer of Metro Pacific Zamboanga Hospital Corporation.
+Mr. Diaz previously served as Group Chief Finance Officer of Megawide.
+He was likewise elected as Director of Altria East Land Inc., Citicore Holdings Investment Inc., Citicore Power Inc., Megawide One Mobility Corporation (formerly "Citicore Infrastructure Holdings, Inc."), Citicore-Megawide Consortium, Inc., and Citicore Renewable Energy Corporation.
+He was President and Chief Operating Officer of Metro Pacific Zamboanga Hospital Corporation.
 He also served as Chief Finance Officer of PT Internux (Indonesia), East Manila Hospitals Managers Corporation, Mt.
 Kitanglad Agri Services, Inc., Actron Industries, Inc., and Isla Communications Company Inc. Further, he was Chief Operating Officer of PT Jababeka Infrastruktur.
 He obtained his Bachelor of Science degree in Commerce, Major in Accounting, Magna Cum Laude, from the University of San Carlos and his Masters in Business Management from the Asian Institute of Management, as a scholar of the Ford Motor Company.
 He is a Certified Public Accountant.